testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **Get Email Subject**

-- Allows you to retrieve the subject line of an email message based on specified runtime variables.
-- It is used to capture email subjects dynamically during test execution.
+- Allows you to retrieve the subject of an email in a variable.
+It is used to capture email subjects dynamically during test execution.

 <style>
   .example-container {